rail-berkeley/bridge_data_v2/README.md

 ## Provided Checkpoints

-Checkpoints for GCBC, LCBC, D-GCBC, GCIQL, CRL, and RT-1 are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
-Each checkpoint (except RT-1) has an associated JSON file with its configuration information.
+Checkpoints for GCBC, LCBC, D-GCBC, GCIQL, and CRL are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
+Each checkpoint has an associated JSON file with its configuration information.
 The name of each checkpoint indicates whether it was trained with 128x128 images or 256x256 images.

-An evaluation script for the RT-1 checkpoint is available in this separate repo (TODO).

-We don't currently have a checkpoint for ACT available but may release one soon.
+We don't currently have a checkpoints for ACT or RT-1 available but may release them soon.

 ## Environment